JSischo/School_District_Analysis/README.md

     ![Revised Scores by School Size.](/Resources/Revised_school_size.png)
     >Revised Scores by School Size

-    -Scores by school size are unchanged between the original and the revised analyses.
+    - Scores by school size are unchanged between the original and the revised analyses.

   - **Scores by school type**